-While most people think of hypothermia as something that only happens in the winter, it’s actually very common to see hikers suffer from it year round.
-A sudden change in weather is all it takes for someone to fall victim to hypothermia.
+While most people think of hypothermia as something that only happens in the winter, it’s actually very common to see hikers suffer from it year round – even in the summer.

 Stages of Hypothermia

 Stay Hydrated: While it’s more important to stay hydrated during extreme heat, staying well hydrated during cold temperatures will help your body maintain its normal functions.
 This is especially important when your core body temperature starts to drop, and your organs are already struggling to keep you alive.

 Keeping yourself hydrated and well feed can actually help maintain your core body temperature.

 Stay Dry.
 It’s extremely important to start drying off once you get closer to the evening hours.
 If you have been swimming, or are soaked with sweat from a hard day of hiking, take the last couple of hours before sunset to dry off or change into a dry pair of clothes.
 Going to bed wet can be deadly.

 Reduce Heat Loss: If you in the wilderness, one of the first things you need to do is reduce the amount of heat that your body is losing.
 Try to insulate your body from the elements by shoving materiel into your clothing.
 Everything from pine branches and leaves, to dry grass and fibrous plant materials can be used to help insulate yourself from the outside air.